GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

-Now that you’re familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
+Now that you're familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
 We'll be setting achievable targets for your teams to achieve in the short-term (a few months) and aspirational long-term objectives for the app.

 ### Description

-> **Note**: For this exercise, make educated guesses if exact data isn’t available.
+> **Note**: For this exercise, make educated guesses if exact data isn't available.

 1. Define **Achievable** SLOs (on paper) for the [business goals](#business-goals-1) below.
-   - Set realistic, achievable values that you’d like the app to reach in the next month.
-Use the app’s current performance as a reference point.
+   - Set realistic, achievable values that you'd like the app to reach in the next month.
+Use the app's current performance as a reference point.
 Your application needs to walk before it can run.

 2. Define **Aspirational** SLOs (on paper) for the [business goals](#business-goals-1) below.
    - Picture Movie Guru a year from now: an efficient, user-delighting tool (but still short of perfection—since unicorns and 100% targets are rare in the real world).
 These SLOs should represent goals your team can work toward in the coming year.